razgarabedi/imagedropify/README.md

 ## Deployment on Ubuntu/CentOS with Apache & PM2

 This guide outlines deploying ImageDrop on a Linux server using Apache as a reverse proxy and PM2 as a process manager.
+**Prerequisites (Steps 1 & 2.a from Nginx section):** Ensure Node.js, npm, PM2 are installed.
+**Create Deployment User (Step 2.b from Nginx section):** Create `node_user`.
-Steps 1-6 (Prerequisites, Node/PM2, App Clone, Env Vars, Build & DB Migrations, Initial Admin User) are largely similar to the Nginx setup. **Ensure PostgreSQL is set up as described in the "Database Setup" section and `DATABASE_URL` is configured in `.env.local`.**
+**Database Setup:** Ensure PostgreSQL is set up as described in the "Database Setup" section and `DATABASE_URL` is configured in `.env.local`.

-**Follow Steps 1-6 from the Nginx section first, ensuring database setup and `DATABASE_URL` is correctly set in `.env.local`.** Then proceed with Apache-specific steps, paying close attention to running PM2 as your `node_user`.
+**Follow Steps 1-6 from the Nginx section first (Prerequisites, Node/PM2, Create Deployment User, App Clone, Env Vars, Build & DB Migrations, Initial Admin User), ensuring database setup and `DATABASE_URL` is correctly set in `.env.local`.
+Then proceed with Apache-specific steps, paying close attention to running PM2 as your `node_user`.**

 ### 7. Set File Ownership and Permissions (Focus on `public/uploads`) for Apache

 Follow Step 7 from the Nginx deployment section, but replace the Nginx user (`www-data` or `nginx`) with the Apache user.
 *   On **Ubuntu**, Apache usually runs as `www-data` (same as Nginx).
 *   On **CentOS**, Apache usually runs as `apache`.
-    *   So for CentOS with Apache, ACL commands would be like:
+    *   So for CentOS with Apache, ACL commands would be like (run with `sudo`):
         ```bash
+        # Ensure 'node_user' is the user running PM2.
+        # Ensure 'apache' is the user Apache runs as on CentOS.
-        sudo setfacl -R -m u:node_user:rwx public/uploads
+        setfacl -R -m u:node_user:rwx /var/www/imagedrop/public/uploads
-        sudo setfacl -R -m u:apache:rx public/uploads
+        setfacl -R -m u:apache:rx /var/www/imagedrop/public/uploads
-        sudo setfacl -dR -m u:node_user:rwx public/uploads
+        setfacl -dR -m u:node_user:rwx /var/www/imagedrop/public/uploads
-        sudo setfacl -dR -m u:apache:rx public/uploads
+        setfacl -dR -m u:apache:rx /var/www/imagedrop/public/uploads
         ```
+    *   For Ubuntu with Apache, replace `apache` with `www-data` in the commands above.

 ### 8. Start Application with PM2 (for Apache)